rockdaboot/wget2/docs/wget2.md

 ### `-e`, `--execute=command`

-  Execute command as if it were a part of `.wgetrc`.
-A command thus invoked will be executed after the commands in `.wgetrc`, thus taking precedence over them.
-If you need to specify more than one wgetrc command, use multiple instances of `-e`.
+  Execute command as if it were a part of `.wget2rc`.
+A command thus invoked will be executed after the commands in `.wget2rc`, thus taking precedence over them.
+If you need to specify more than one wget2rc command, use multiple instances of `-e`.

 ### `--hyperlink`